xolox/python-rotate-backups/README.rst

    given two default locations are checked: ""~/.rotate-backups.ini"" and ""/etc/rotate-backups.ini"".
 The first of these two configuration files to exist is loaded.
 For more details refer to the online documentation."
+   "``-u``, ``--use-sudo``","Enable the use of ""sudo"" to rotate backups in directories that are not readable and/or writable for the current user (or the user logged in to a remote system over SSH)."
    "``-n``, ``--dry-run``","Don't make any changes, just print what would be done.
 This makes it easy to evaluate the impact of a rotation scheme without losing any backups."
    "``-v``, ``--verbose``",Make more noise (increase logging verbosity).